Understanding the key differences between skin types vs skin conditions. Take a peek:

 Choosing the right skincare products is vital to achieving a healthy and glowing skin.
 When choosing products for your skin, you need to buy products that cater specifically to your skin type as well as your skin condition.
-For this, you need to understand the difference between skin types and skin conditions.
+For this, you need to understand the difference between skin types vs skin conditions.

-THE DIFFERENT TYPES OF SKIN
+THE SKIN TYPES

 Oily skin type produces a high level of sebum, giving rise to an increase in acne breakouts and blemishes.
 Different causes can trigger the overproduction of sebum like genes, hormonal imbalances, and stress factors.
 Oily skin is also prone to blackheads and whiteheads and is often characterized by visibly enlarged pores, shiny and thicker skin.

-WHAT ARE THE SKIN CONDITIONS?
+THE SKIN CONDITIONS

 No matter what skin type you have, all the skin types will come to age at one time or the other.
 As we age, skin loses its volume and elasticity, giving way to fine lines and wrinkles.
 Though we cannot halt the aging process, we can slow down its progression by reducing the skin’s exposure to the sun and preventing free radicals that bring on aging skin.

-EVALUATING THE DIFFERENCE
+SKIN TYPES vs SKIN CONDITIONS: EVALUATING THE DIFFERENCE

 External factors include your diet, skincare products, pollution, and harsh climatic conditions.
 Internal factors include hormonal imbalances, stress, and the aging process.